 I’m currently working at a custom messaging system, which will users to exchange encrypted messages.
-To achieve this, I bought a ENC28J60 powered ethernet module, which can be used to connect an Arduino to the Internet (or any other microcontroller that supports SPI).
-In this short article I want to show you how to connect this module and get it up and running in no time!
+To achieve this I bought an ENC28J60 powered ethernet module, which can be used to connect an Arduino to the Internet (or any other microcontroller that supports SPI).
+In this short article, I want to show you how to connect this module and get it up and running in no time!

 However, let’s take a look at the module now.
 If you want to learn more about the chip itself, take a look at the datasheet.
 This particular module has the following I/O-Pins, but keep in mind that this might vary, depending on the module you get.
 But after taking a look at the datasheet, these seem to be the minimum I/O-Pins needed to operate the chip: